 Rev. JONES: I would have said “not my lifetime.”
 Now I don’t have anything that I will say “not in my lifetime.”
 So that means beloved community could happen in my lifetime.
 For King to hear that in heaven he’s probably, like, “All right.
 They’re coming out of the wilderness.”

-President-elect BARACK OBAMA (in victory speech): The road ahead will be long.
+BARACK OBAMA: The road ahead will be long.
 Our climb will be steep.
 We may not get there in one year or even one term, but America, I have never been more hopeful than I am tonight that we will get there.
 I promise you, we as a people will get there.

 LAWTON: Ultimately, Trulear believes, there is a spiritual message that Martin Luther King preached as well — the true meaning of hope.